nonieKely/Warchall/chapiterOne_level0_to_5.md

 - Level 0

-Once we find the list of the levels , there is no huge challenge at the first chapiter , that's to say , from level 0 untill 5.
+Once we find the list of the levels , there is no huge challenge at the first chapiter , I mean , from level 0 to 5.
-I just had to immediately do 'cd ./../..' so then I can find the home directory Then 'cat' the file at 00_welcome(that's the first level)
+I just had to immediately do 'cd ./../..' so then I could find the home directory Then 'cat' the file in 00_welcome(that's the first level)

 - Level 1